OctopusDeploy/blog/blog/2022-q2/chocolatey-powershell-and-runbooks/index.md

 - **Version (optional)**: You can use this to specify the version of the software you want to install.
 If you’re using more than one package per step and want to set particular software versions, you need to configure that Chocolatey install and add the version in an additional step.
 - **Cache location (optional)**: You can use this to specify a non-default location for a cache.
 This is useful when installing SQL without having the Tentacle run as an administrator.
 SQL can be tricky to install without running the Tentacle service as a local administrator.
 You can specify a folder such as `C:\Octopus\Applications` as the cache, which the Local System User has full access to.
-- **Package Source (Optional)**: This is probably the *single most crucial parameter in this step*.
+- **Package Source (Optional)**: This is the *most crucial parameter in this step*.
 If you’re doing this at home, it might be acceptable to use the Chocolatey Package Repository, which is the default setting.
 However, if you’re doing this for a company, please consider using your own package source repositories, such as [Nexus](https://www.sonatype.com/nexus/repository-pro), [Artifactory](https://jfrog.com/artifactory/), or [MyGet](https://www.myget.org/).

 The Chocolatey Package resource is built by the community for the community.
-If you’re using the community repository for enterprise or large scale package installation, you will likely be [rate limited](https://chocolatey.org/docs/community-packages-disclaimer#rate-limiting).
+If you’re using the community repository for enterprise or large scale package installation, you'll likely be [rate limited](https://chocolatey.org/docs/community-packages-disclaimer#rate-limiting).
 Be careful, and be kind to the community.

 You can specify whether you want to disable the download progress in your logs.
 I usually enable this option to avoid thousands of log files.
 The last option allows you to specify additional parameters: